MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-overview.md

 This guide will help IT professionals plan for and deploy Microsoft HoloLens 2 devices with Dynamics 365 Guides (Guides) to their organization.
 This guide is great for pilots as well as production deployments and is similar to the [Scenario B: Deploy inside your organization's network](https://docs.microsoft.com/hololens/common-scenarios#scenario-b-deploy-inside-your-organizations-network) guide.
 After testing your proof-of-concept, use this guide to move forward with integrating HoloLens into your organization.

-In this guide, we will cover how to enroll your devices into your existing device management, applying licenses as needed, and validating that your end users are able to operate a Dynamics 365 Guide, as well as using a custom line of business apps, after device set up.
+In this guide, we will cover how to enroll your devices into your existing device management, apply licenses as needed, and validate that your end users are able to operate a Dynamics 365 Guide, as well as use a custom line of business apps, after device set up.

 ## Prerequisite Infrastructure